ooorouge/ooorouge.github.io/README.md

 ## Cite

-* To draw the arrow on the post edge bundling chart, I used the code from: https://stackoverflow.com/questions/11254806/interpolate-line-to-make-a-half-circle-arc-in-d3
+* To draw the arrow on the post edge bundling chart, I used the code from: https://stackoverflow.com/questions/11254806/interpolate-line-to-make-a-half-circle-arc-in-d3.
+* Simulate a click event to make the tag page show 2020 data by default.
+Resource: https://www.geeksforgeeks.org/how-to-simulate-a-click-with-javascript/.